 For further information on Airspace Protection at Leased Federal Airports and the approval process can be found here.

 CASA has the authority, under the Civil Aviation Regulations 1988, to control ground lights where they have the potential to cause confusion or distraction (from glare) to pilots in the air.
-Ground lights may cause confusion or distraction by reason of their colour, position, pattern or intensity of light emission above the horizontal plane.
+Ground lights may cause confusion or distraction because of their colour, position, pattern or intensity of light emission above the horizontal plane.

 How do you apply?